Help Center

 What is a Children’s Product?

-The Age Determination Guidelines detail the specifics for what kinds of testing procedures and safety standards children’s products must adhere to in order to enter the US market.
+The Age Determination Guidelines detail the specifics for what kinds of testing procedures and safety standards a children’s products must adhere to in order to enter the US market.

 The CPSC also requires that toys, board games intended for children, and other children’s products be sent to third-party labs for testing, where they’re screened for lead, pthalates, and other harmful substances.
 A list of CPSC-approved labs can be found here.